SI-Encoding/fb-custom-clone/README.md

 8. Next, run 'npm update --force' to fix any dependency issues.
 9. Finally, run 'npm start'.

+### Testing

+1. In your terminal, run 'firebase init emulators' and select firestore as the option.
+2. Run 'firebase emulators:start'.
+3. In another terminal, run 'npm test'.

 ## For Server Side

 1. In the Firebase console, go to project settings -> service accounts.
 Click 'generate new private key'.
 Download the file and copy the JSON object to your clipboard.